mahrud/mahrud.github.io/_seminars/SCAM.md

 ---
 layout: seminar
 title: Student Commutative Algebra Meeting
-semester: Fall
+semester: Spring
-year: 2021
+year: 2022
 talks:
-- date: Soon!
+- date: 2/4/2022
   speaker: You?
   title: TBA
   abstract: >-
     No abstract yet
 ---

-For Spring 2021 the seminar meets:
+For Spring 2022 the seminar meets:
-- on **Mondays 3:35pm -- 4:25pm CST**
+- on TBD
-- via [Zoom] ← click there! (same room as the adult seminar)
+- in TBD

-The rough format of the seminar this semester is to meet every two weeks for student talks and on the remaining weeks have introductory pre-talks for the (adult) [Commutative Algebra Seminar].
+The rough format of the seminar this semester is to meet two hours before the (adult) [Commutative Algebra Seminar] for either student talks or discussing what we are currently working on.

-Talk suggestions for this semester:
-- Combinatorial commutative algebra
-- $D$-modules and local cohomology
-- Differentially graded algebras
-- Elimination theory and Implicitization
-- Gröbner bases and Buchberger's algorithm
-- Properties of Cohen--Macaulay rings
-- Hilbert scheme of elliptic curves
-- Quillen--Suslin theorem
-- Matrix factorization
-- Toric varieties

 <style>
   td, th { padding: 10px; }